West Virginia Flooding 2016: "West Virginia Strong" and the Aftermath

 Or just share the information about the ongoing need on your social media channels.
 West Virginia and the flooding are no longer on the news.
 The need is still out there, but we just are not getting any attention on national news anymore.
 I will update this as I continue to get more information on the ongoing needs.

-There are a few great groups on Facebook if you would like to stay up to date with the needs of local churches and organizations in their ongoing efforts with flood cleanup.
+Here are a few great groups on Facebook that were created in the aftermath of the floods that covered the needs of local churches and organizations in their efforts with flood cleanup.
+They may no longer be active but they are worth checking out.

 - Calhoun and Roane WV Bulletin Board ~ Very informative and keeps you up to date with what supplies are needed and where they are needed.
 Updated daily.